Sunday, 29 July 2012

 WordPress learning from the code in

-My knowledge of WordPress is increasing quickly with little bits of time here and there, and I think I have finally found some functionality that will require me to develop a proper plugin, there doesn't seem to be a plugin that gives the same functionality of node references in Drupal (although that appears to be giving way to more generic entity references.
-Basically I want to add another post type and make reference to it from normal posts.
+My knowledge of WordPress is increasing quickly with little bits of time here and there, and I think I have finally found some functionality that will require me to develop a proper plugin, there doesn't seem to be a plugin that gives the same functionality of node references in Drupal (although that appears to be giving way to more generic entity references).
+Basically I want to add another post type and make a reference to it from normal posts.
 I have to trawl through the plugins some more but so far nothing does exactly what I want.

 Monday, 16 July 2012